davecai/sommi.js/README.md

 # sommi.js
-This is a utility javascript function library
+This is a utility javascript function library,like underscore.js.It's more minimalist and only contains necessary and frequently-used functions.